Dan Neil tipped to leave SAFC as Grant Leadbitter reacts to Boro return

-Dan Neil tipped to leave Sunderland as Grant Leadbitter reacts to Middlesbrough return
+Sunderland AFC transfer rumours: Dan Neil tipped to leave as Grant Leadbitter reacts to Middlesbrough return

 Lee Johnson’s men are looking to return to winning ways against Sheffield Wednesday this week.